micmejia/bible-dump/NKJV/Numbers/Num 23.md

 For from the top of the rocks I see him, And from the hills I behold him; There!
 A people dwelling alone, Not reckoning itself among the nations.

 ###### 10
-"Who can count the [^b]dust of Jacob, Or number one-fourth of Israel?
+"Who can count the dust of Jacob, Or number one-fourth of Israel?
 Let me die the death of the righteous, And let my end be like his!"

 ###### 11
 Then Balak said to Balaam, "What have you done to me?
 I took you to curse my enemies, and look, you have blessed _them_ bountifully!"